quinn-rs/quinn/docs/book/src/quinn/certificate.md

 ## Using Certificates

-In this section we look at certifying an endpoint with a real certificate.
+In this section we look at certifying an endpoint with a certificate.
-This can be done with either a real certificate or a self-identified certificate.
+This can be done with either a non-self-signed or a self-signed certificate.

-### Self Signed
+### Self Signed Certificates

-A [self-signed][5] certificate entails that the user signing it will be its own CA.
+Relying on [self-signed][5] certificates means that clients allow servers to sign their own certificates.
-These certificates are easy to create and cost no money.
+This is simpler because no third party has to be involved in signing the server's certificate.
-However, they do not offer all the security features that certificates from trusted CA's do have.
+However, they do not offer all the security features that certificates from trusted CAs do have.
-Some ways to create a self-signed certificate is by using [rcgen][4] or openssl.
+Self-signed certificates, among other options, can be created using the [rcgen][4] crate or the openssl binary.
 In this example [rcgen][4] is used.

 Let's look at an example: